Let’s start by attaching the necessary packages and setting the seed.

 Sample

 The simsam package supports several types of sampling, including jittered, clustered, and random with the sam_field() function.
-All these types of sampling require the rast_grid object, the number of samples to create (size), and the type of sampling (type).
-Type-specific options are passed via the type_opts list parameter.
+All these types of sampling require the rast_grid object, the number of samples to create (size), and a sampling method function created by sample_*() functions.

 The jittered sampling is a regular sample moved by an amount of noise.
-The amount option in type_opts controls the amount of jitter.
+The amount argument controls the amount of jitter.
 Importantly, this sampling type ensures that all the samples fall within the sampling window.

 plot(sample_j1)